Living in Qatar

-Sport is consider an important national and social activity in Qatar, which
+Sport is consider an important national and social activity in Qatar, with

-facilities for virtually all types of sport available, including tennis,
+facilities for all types of sports, including tennis, golf, water sports,

 International Sporting Events

-Qatar hosts many high profile sporting events throughout the year including
+Qatar hosts many international sporting events throughout the year including

-The country is now gearing up for the FIFA World Cup in 2022 and the IAAF
+Championship in 2019.
+The country is now gearing up for the FIFA World

 Art and Architecture